Felix Omobude

-Felix Ilaweagbon Omobude (born March 14, 1946) is a Nigerian Christian leader, preacher, and the General Superintendent of Gospel Light International Ministries.
+Felix Ilaweagbon Omobude (born 14 March 1946) is a Nigerian Christian leader, preacher, and the General Superintendent of Gospel Light International Ministries.

 Early life

-Felix Ilaweagbon Omobude was born on March 14, 1946, in Evbuobanosa (formerly known as Owa) in Orhionmwon Local Government Area of Edo State, Nigeria.
+Felix Ilaweagbon Omobude was born on 14 March 1946, in Evbuobanosa (formerly known as Owa) in Orhionmwon Local Government Area of Edo State, Nigeria.
 Despite growing up in humble circumstances as the third child in a family of fourteen children, he developed a passion for education and a desire to help others in their educational pursuits.

 Education

-Omobude completed his Full Technological Certificate from the City & Guild of London Institute in 1974 and earned a Certificate from the Council of Engineering Institute Examination in London.
-He furthered his theological studies at Christ for the Nations Institute in Dallas, Texas, obtaining a Certificate in Theology in 1981.
-Later, in 1984, he earned a Ph.D.
-(D.Min) from the same institute.
-In 1986, he was awarded an Honorary Doctorate Degree in Divinity from San Antonio Theological Seminary in the United States.
+Omobude completed his Full Technological Certificate from the City & Guilds of London Institute in 1974 and earned a certificate from the Council of Engineering Institute Examination in London.
+He furthered his theological studies at Christ for the Nations Institute in Dallas, Texas, obtaining a certificate in theology in 1981.
+Later, in 1984, he earned a Phd (D.Min) from the same institute.
+In 1986, he was awarded an honorary doctorate in divinity from San Antonio Theological Seminary in the United States.